 - There are lots of free templates on the internet if you search ‘meal planning template’ or you can make your own in a spreadsheet.
 Click here to download my template.

 - Remember to make a grocery list associated with the plan so that you have everything you need on hand for the week

 - For an extra time-saver: write the list with the food in order of the aisles of the grocery shop- so that you can go through the list seamlessly when you get there without any backtracking.

 If you’d like to see more from the “Nourishing Little Minds and Bodies” series, head over to my Instagram @meaganrosewilson and review the last couple of posts.

-If you have a picky eater or other challenges surrounding meal planning, I am offering free 30 minute mini sessions to help you find simple solutions.
-You can book a call here.
+If you have a picky eater or other challenges surrounding meal planning, I am offering 30-minute “Mini sessions to Address Specific Early Childhood Challenges” to help you find simple solutions.